NCIP/cagrid-portal/README.md

 efficiently and securely, while also allowing investigators to easily contribute to and leverage the resources of a national-scale, multi-institutional environment.

-The caGrid Poral is an Open Source project written in Java, and makes use of caGrid core services.
+The caGrid Portal is an Open Source project written in Java, and makes use of caGrid core services.
 It was developed to provide a visualization of caGrid, and a UI for end-users to interact with caGrid services.

 The caGrid Portal is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.